Football Boots, Soccer Shoes, Cleats or whatever you call them!

 Under Fabio Capello, England have yet to put a foot wrong.
 They sit on top of Group Six with 4 wins out of 4 and are already 5 points ahead of their Wembley visitors.

 However, any talk of strolling to a 5 from 5 record is being dismissed by the players.
-Midfielder Frank Lampard is wary of the Ukrainian threat and particularly that of his former Chelsea team mate Andriy Shevchenko.
+Midfielder Frank Lampard is wary of the Ukrainian threat and particularly that of his former Chelsea team mate Andriy Shevchenko.'
 Lampard said:

-England v Ukraine preview Andriy Shevchenko is a fantastic player, has always been and is now.
+Andriy Shevchenko is a fantastic player, has always been and is now.

 He will be a huge threat to us on Wednesday because he is a top player who can produce something out of the blue - score a goal or make a goal, so I don’t know why it didn’t quite work out at Chelsea.